MenghanWuSC/CodePath_Cybersecurity/README.md

 Vulnerability #2: Cross-Site Scripting (XSS)

-Description: When it comes to the feature: **form input**, a adequate sanitizing of inputs is required.
+Description: When it comes to the feature: **form input**, an adequate sanitizing of inputs is required.
 It seems that the Green site fails to do so, which is subject to possible Cross-Site Scripting attacks when logging-in to the backend.

 <img src="green-vuln1.gif">